Article at a Glance

 When plant based advocates talk about all the science that supports their movement, they are almost by definition talking about epidemiological studies.
 Epidemiology looks at patterns within populations and then infers causation, but it doesn’t establish causation.
 For example, some studies show higher levels of osteoporosis in populations that drink milk and eat dairy products.
 Are the increased cases of osteoporosis caused by the acidic nature of milk products that causes the body to leach calcium from bones to neutralize PH balance, or are the cases of osteoporosis caused by vitamin D deficiency and changes in VDR receptor genes between populations in northern climates vs. populations that live closer to the equator?

 We don’t know and epidemiology won’t be able to tell us.
-Only clinical trials, which control for all variables, can give us that kind of certainty.
-It is for this reason that many take a dim view of nutritional epidemiology.
+Only clinical trials, which control for all variables, can give us something approaching that kind of certainty.
+It is for this reason that many, Joe Rogan being a vocal critic, take a dim view of nutritional epidemiology.
 I am not necessarily one of those people.
 Without epidemiological studies, we would have very little data on how food affects our health, so I see these studies as valuable.
 So too does longevity expert Dr. Valter Longo who factors in epidemiology as one of five pillars in his personal scientific method.
 However, we must also acknowledge that population studies have their limits.
 It’s discouraging to watch Kip Anderson in What the Health trolling diabetes associations waving studies in people’s faces.
 The studies he cites show benefit for people eating meat, it’s just that they are eating less of it!

-Which is not to say that there isn’t a link between type 2 diabetes and eating certain quantities and types of meat, but it doesn’t follow that eating meat causes type 2 diabetes.
+Which is not to say that there isn’t a link between type 2 diabetes and eating certain quantities and types of meat, but it doesn’t follow that eating meat causes type 2 diabetes in all people.

 Red Meat and Type 2 Diabetes